mikko-ahonen/usm-rfc/workflow-format.md

 ## MIME types

-Two temporary MIME types are proposed.
-Later, these should be registered with IANA (Internet Assigned Numbers Authority).
+Two temporary MIME types are proposed to be used.
+Later, we aim to register corresponding MIME types with IANA (Internet Assigned Numbers Authority).

 application/x-usm-workflow-template
     MIME type used for workflow templates.